pdeans/miva-api/readme.md

 **Function Request Filters**

 Most of the function search/display filters have an associated helper method that acts as a shorthand, or factory for creating the respective filter.
 The `filter` method must be used for any filter that does not have a linked helper method, as shown in the example above.
-This method can also be used to generate the filters with helper methods as well.
+This method can also be used to create each filter covered below.
 The method accepts two arguments, with the first argument always being the filter name.
 The second argument takes the filter value, which will vary per filter type.

 The available search/display helper methods are covered below.

 **Search**

 The `search` method may be used to attach a search filter to a function's filter list.
 The most basic call to `search` requires three arguments.
 The first argument is the search field column.
-The second argument is the search operator, which can be any of the supported Api search operators.
+The second argument is the search operator, which can be any of the supported Api [search operators](https://docs.miva.com/json-api/list-load-query-overview#filter-list-parameters).
 Finally, the third argument is the value to evaluate against the search column.

 Below is an example to issue a search filter for a specific product code: